Tallinn Group Bookings - Weekend Breaks

 Raekoja Plats in the Old Town is a hub of cafes and restaurants and you should have no trouble finding good, authentic Estonian food.
 Try the neighbourhoods of Kalamaja and Kopli for alternatives away from the busy tourist areas if that’s what you seek from your short break in Tallinn.
 For a drink, Porgu, Beer House and Drink Baar all have dozens of beers from across Europe at good prices.
 Lab Bar is more quirky, serving up shots in test tubes, and Texas Honky Tonk & Cantina is good for frozen margaritas and tequilas.
 Lounge 24 on the top floor of the Radisson Blu Hotel gives you spectacular views as you drink.
 The club scene for group holidays, including stag and hen weekends, is as varied as anywhere.
 There’s variety, from the strict door policy and high prices of Bonbon and Prive, to the more inclusive Hollywood and Terrarium.

 Finding a suitable hotel in crucial for any organiser of a group holiday in Tallinn, so we are pleased to be able to help you make the right choice.
 Centrally-located hotels include the grand Telegraaf Hotel and the less expensive Merchant's House Hotel.
 Especially popular choices for group holidays in Tallinn are the Bridgettine Convent Guesthouse (yes, it really is part of a working convent) and the Kreutzwald Hotel Tallinn.

-Search Live Hotel Availability and create a memorable Group Holiday in Tallinn for you and your party.
+Send us an enquiry today and create a memorable Group Holiday in Tallinn for you and your party.